kembreyfarquhar/FAQ-app/Tasks.md

 # Tasks

 - Determine what languages/frameworks and database would best suite this project.
 - Create the database:
   - Tables:
-        - Users (Admins)
+    - Admins
     - FAQs: questions & answers
   - Relations:
-        - Users: can have many FAQs
+    - Admins: can have many FAQs
-        - An FAQ can be created by only one user
+    - An FAQ can be created by only one admin
-        - An FAQ can be edited by a user
+    - An FAQ can be edited by any admin
   - Validation:
     - Each field in the tables should have validation
 - User Authentication:
   - tokens
 - Create CRUD routes:
   - Admin: Create (POST), update (PUT/PATCH), delete (DELETE)
   - End Users: display Questions & Answers (GET)
 - Error Handling:
   - if a user attempts to sign in with incorrect auth values... handle response as well as front-end display
   - if an admin attempts to submit/edit fields that do not meet validation requirements, handle response as well as front-end display
 - Display (UI):
   - Home page?
 List of all FAQs, chronologically
-    - Ability to filter/sort by Author(Admin)
   - Admin link to sign-in page
-    - Admin sign-up page (create an account) - request to be an admin
-    - Admin page with list of active FAQs, form to create new ones, button to edit active ones
+  - Admin page with list of active FAQs, form to create new ones, buttons to edit/delete active ones
   - Success message?
 Something to alert the user that their request was completed
 - Styling:
   - select a style library suitable for this project
 - Front-End Routing:
   - Home
   - Admin sign-in
   - Admin Home
   - Admin form for editing or adding
 - Link Front-End to Back-End:
   - Use the created requests in the Front-End app
-- Password validation - front-end: sign-up should make the user enter their password twice to ensure they match
 - Forgot password? handler (send email)